kvasserman/kbak/README.md

 1. Download the deb package from the assets of the [latest release](https://github.com/kvasserman/kbak/releases/latest)
 2. Install dependencies: `sudo apt-get install gzip pigz openssl pv xdelta3`
-3. Install the package: `sudo dpkg -i kbak-xxx-xxxx.deb`
+3. Install the package: `sudo dpkg -i kbak-x.x-xxxx-xx-xx-xxxxx.deb`
 4. Run it: `kbak --help`

 ## Other Linux distros:

 1. Download the tar.gz file from the assets of the [latest release](https://github.com/kvasserman/kbak/releases/latest)
 2. Install dependencies: `sudo apt-get install gzip pigz openssl pv xdelta3`
-3. Untar the file: `tar xzvf kbak-xxx-xxxx.tar.gz`
+3. Untar the file: `tar xzvf kbak-x.x-xxxx-xx-xx-xxxxx.tar.gz`
 	- Optionally, copy or move kbak directory (or just the kbak script from it) to some other location
 4. Run it: `./kbak --help`